Skip to content

 • Field Nation fees – 1099-K forms report gross pay, which are earnings before fees and insurance costs.
 This means you can claim Field Nation fees and insurance costs as expenses on your taxes.
 Many providers use the Work Order Report in Provider Insights to determine what they paid in Field Nation fees.
 Note: prior to the 2022 tax year, Field Nation issued 1099-NEC forms, which are net of any Field Nation fees.

-• Materials and supplies – You can deduct materials or supplies necessary to complete a job (including those for which you were reimbursed).
-Please note that your 1099 includes reimbursements and you should take a deduction to offset them.
+• Materials and supplies – You can deduct materials or supplies necessary to complete a job, including those for which you were reimbursed.
+Please note that your 1099 includes reimbursements, and you should take a deduction to offset them.
+To identify expenses that you were reimbursed for, you can use the Expense Report feature under “Insights.”
+Please note that when selecting a date for your report, expenses included are based on the expense report submission date rather than the date expenses were incurred.

-• Mileage – Due to gasoline price increases in 2022, the IRS raised the mileage rate for the second half of 2022.
-From January 1 through June 30, the rate is 58.5 cents.
-From 7/1 through 12/31, the rate is 62.5 cents.
-See IRS News Release regarding 2022 mileage rate increases for more information.
+• Mileage – Due to gasoline price increases, the IRS raised the mileage rate to 65.5 cents per mile.
+See IRS News Release regarding 2023 mileage rate increases for more information.

 • Home office – if you have a home office, you may be allowed to deduct an allocated portion of mortgage interest, insurance, utilities, repairs, and depreciation.
 See IRS guidance around home office deductions

-• Internet access and cell phone service allocated by the percentage of business use.
+• Internet access and cell phone service are allocated by the percentage of business use.

 • Subscriptions or licenses associated with your business.